 After you have run a few sprints, the emphasis usually starts to shift from resolving uncertainty to completing features so that they can be released – at least to selected users.
 This allows you to gather quantitative data and to understand how users employ your product in its target environment.
 The shift should be reflected in your sprint goal, which now focuses on “getting stuff done” rather than testing ideas, as the picture below illustrates.
 (I explain this development in more detail in my post “Get Your Focus Right“.)

 Employing a specific and measurable sprint goal allows you to determine success.
-For instance, don’t just state “Create a prototype” as your sprint goal.
+For example, don’t just state “Create a prototype” as your sprint goal.
 Be explicit about the type and its purpose.
 Say instead: “Create a paper prototype of the user registration feature to test our user interaction ideas.”

 The default mechanism in Scrum to determine success is to analyse the stakeholder feedback.
 Scrum suggests that the feedback should be obtained in the sprint review meeting by presenting the product increment.
 If this is not appropriate for you, then I suggest you make your approach explicit in your sprint goal.
 Write, for instance: “Test the user interaction design of the registration feature by conducting a user test in the sprint review meeting.”

-Carrying out sprint planning activities ensures that the sprint goal is attainable.
+Carrying out sprint planning activities ensures that the sprint goal is realistic.
 Traditionally, this involves selecting user stories that are required to reach the goal until the team’s capacity has been consumed.
 Sprint planning hence allows the product owner and the team to understand if the goal chosen can be reached.
 This helps you to invite the right stakeholders and be confident that they can provide meaningful feedback.
 Unrealistic sprint goals waste the stakeholders’ time and undermine their willingness to participate in the process.

 Visualising and Tracking the Sprint Goal